Introduction to Hive Commands

 Conclusion

 Hive is a higher-level abstraction on top of HDFS, which provides flexible query language.
-It helps in querying and processing data in an easier way.
+It helps in querying and processing data more efficiently.

 Recommended Articles

 This has been a guide to Hive Commands.
-Here we have discussed components, features, basic, advanced as well as intermediate of Hive Commands along with tips and tricks.
+Here we have discussed components, features, basic, advanced, and intermediate Hive Commands, and tips and tricks.
 You may also look at the following article to learn more –